Hutterian History

 English is a second language for many students since most of them have had little exposure to English before entering school.
 The teacher is faced with the task of teaching the language in addition to the regular school curriculum.

-In the Portage La Prairie School Division there are ten Hutterian schools.
+In the Portage La Prairie School Division there are nine Hutterian schools.
 The enrolments range from 19 to 45 students in kindergarten to senior high.
 K-8 is handled by the on site staff and high school students are serviced through on site visits and video-conferencing.
 High school students take courses through an ITV (Interactive Television) system.

 On a typical school day the English teacher takes over the students after they have had an hour of German school.
 From 9:00 to 11:30 AM the children receive instruction in Language Arts and Maths.
 The afternoon begins at 12:30 and before dismissal at 3:00 PM the staff must cover material in all the other required subjects.
 The students get a short break at 3:00 PM and then have another hour of German School.
 High school classes are from 9 to 11:30 and 12:30 to 3:30.
 This accommodates the noon meal differences.